stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 ### Remove rights on an entity for a Stellio User

-This endpoint allows an user to remove rights of an user on an entity it is admin of.
+This endpoint allows an user to remove rights of an user (or group) on an entity it is admin of.

+As when adding rights, the user or group whose the right is to be removed is identified by its `sub` (and not by the pseudo entity id of an user or group).
+It is necessary to provide the `entity_id` of the target entity.

 It is available under `/ngsi-ld/v1/entityAccessControl/{sub}/attrs/{entityId}` and can be called with a `DELETE` request.